la2050/archive/_organizations/tampon-tribe.md

       https://challenge.la2050.org/entry/the-period-pack-project-monthly-feminine-hygiene-packs-for-2-000-homeless-women-for-10-months
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Tampon Tribe enables access to organic, toxic- free and plastic-free feminine hygiene to all women.
-We believe that all women should be able to chose what they put in their bodies and the environment.
 title: Tampon Tribe
-uri: /organizations/tampon-tribe/
 extrapolated_project_ids:
   - '6102239'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    The Period Pack Project: Monthly Feminine Hygiene Packs for 2,000 Homeless Women, for 10 Months.
-project_titles:
-  - >-
-    The Period Pack Project: Monthly Feminine Hygiene Packs for 2,000 Homeless Women, for 10 Months.
-project_titles_from_project_ids:
   - >-
     The Period Pack Project: Monthly Feminine Hygiene Packs for 2,000 Homeless Women, for 10 Months.